Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Introduction

 \section{Introduction}

-Hyperspectral images (HSIs) are images of a scene or object, encoding reflectance at a hundred or more spectral bands per pixel~\cite{eismann2012hyperspectral,ghamisi2017advanced, plaza2011recent}.
-HSI remote sensing data, which is generated continuously by airborne and orbital sensors, has been successfully used for material discrimination in fields ranging from forensic medicine (e.g., age estimation of forensic traces~\cite{edelman2012hyperspectral}), conservation (e.g., species mapping in wetlands~\cite{adam2010multispectral, hirano2003hyperspectral}), and ecology (e.g., estimating water content in vegetation canopies~\cite{clevers2010estimating}).
-The high dimensional characterization of a scene provided in remote sensing HSI data has motivated its use in the \emph{material discrimination} problem~\cite{dalponte2008fusion}, wherein machine learning algorithms are meant to separate pixels based on the constituent materials in the spatial region they correspond to~\cite{ghamisi2017advanced, plaza2011recent}.
+Hyperspectral images (HSIs) are images of a scene or object that store spectral reflectance at a hundred or more spectral bands per pixel~\cite{eismann2012hyperspectral,ghamisi2017advanced, plaza2011recent}.
+HSI remote sensing data, which is generated continuously by airborne and space-borne sensors, has been used successfully for signal processing problems in fields including forensic medicine (e.g., age estimation of forensic traces~\cite{edelman2012hyperspectral}), conservation (e.g., species mapping in wetlands~\cite{adam2010multispectral, hirano2003hyperspectral}), and ecology (e.g., estimating water content in vegetation canopies~\cite{clevers2010estimating}).
+The high-dimensional characterization of a scene provided in remote sensing HSI data has motivated its use in \emph{material classification} problems~\cite{dalponte2008fusion}, wherein machine learning is used to separate pixels based on the constituent materials (including vegetation types, trees species, and plant health) within spatial regions ~\cite{ghamisi2017advanced, plaza2011recent, wang2022using}.